-The Ethiopian Jewish community celebrates Sigd 50 days after Yom Kippur and this year it falls on the night of Nov.
-3, 2021.
+The Ethiopian Jewish community celebrates Sigd 50 days after Yom Kippur and this year it falls on the evening of Sunday, Nov.
+12, 2023, to the evening of Monday, Nov.
+13, 2023.

 Sigd means “prostration” in Ge’ez, an ancient Ethiopian liturgical language, and is related to the Aramaic word “sged” (to prostrate oneself).
 Historically, on Sigd, Jews living in Ethiopia would mark the renewal of the covenant between God and the Jewish people and pray to return to Jerusalem.